sarahquadri/Examples/Readme.md

 This repository contains the code and data (untar the data dir) for the ASA 2014 Datathon entry for myself, Brian Hamlin and Sarah Quandri

 Notes
 ======

+- Unfortunately in my sleep-deprived state after the event when I was putting the code up, I somehow lost the last little bit of the analysis.
+Basically, all I did was run an L1 regularized linear regression w/ glmnet, using all the census variables on the logged income disparity.
+Lemme know if you want to replicate and can't and I'll piece it back together

 - All input data is in data/input/ - we used census data from the 2010 Census aggregated into neighborhoods and a network of adjacent neighborhoods.
 Information on how this was done is in database_notes_brian.txt, though for full details you many want to contact Brian himself